gabrielcor/node-redescape-EscapeRoomSupplier/readme.md

 To install node-red and basic palette we have this <a href="https://github.com/gabrielcor/node-redescape-EscapeRoomSupplier/tree/main/Documentation/Installation">Tutorial</a>

 ### Install Core Flows
-To install Core Flows have this <a href="https://github.com/gabrielcor/node-redescape-EscapeRoomSupplier/tree/main/Documentation/Installation/CoreFlows">Tutorial</a>
+To install Core Flows follow this <a href="https://github.com/gabrielcor/node-redescape-EscapeRoomSupplier/tree/main/Documentation/Installation/CoreFlows">Tutorial</a>

 ### Flow documentation
 Documentation is at  <a href="https://github.com/gabrielcor/node-redescape-EscapeRoomSupplier/tree/main/Flows">Flows</a>